 Am I the intended audience?

-For all it’s sheer beauty and content-cramming, there was one aspect of the collection which I felt was lacking: instructions.
+For all its sheer beauty and content-cramming, there was one aspect of the collection that I felt was lacking: instructions.
 Of course, the inclusion of the original game manuals for a wide selection of the games is outstanding, however this doesn’t lend itself to pick-up-and-play gaming.
 I often found myself unsure of what the game entailed or what buttons to use to get things moving.
 It almost felt like I was not the intended audience of the classic collection and that, if I was, I would already know what to do.
 This is the only drawback of a rather extensive and thought-provoking Switch release.

 All for one and one for all.
 The Atari collection is something everybody should experience in some capacity, either as one to appreciate what once was, or what is now.
 Those that grew up with the Atari’s and Commodore’s could spend hours reliving their youth.
 For those who didn’t, I feel it offers a lot less game time.
-That being said, the sheer number of games on offer and their relevance to the modern day greats that we all enjoy now make them accessible to all.
+That being said, the sheer number of games on offer and their relevance to the modern-day greats that we all enjoy now make them accessible to all.